tonethar/IGME-235-Shared/notes/core-skills/unix-command-line-intro.md

 ## III.
 Homework

-This is a homework assignment - see the dropbox for submission instructions:  [Unix-web-page-homework.pdf](_files/Unix-web-page-homework.pdf)
+- This is a homework assignment - see the dropbox in myCourses for submission instructions:  [Unix-web-page-homework.pdf](_files/Unix-web-page-homework.pdf)